lubianat/quali_phd/manuscript.md

 By the virtue of tecniques such as single-cell RNA sequencing, mass cytometry, and multiplexed in situ hybridization, HCA members are producing cell-level data from virtually all human tissues.
 This wealth of data can have a significant impact on biomedical research, but only if its content is genuinely interoperable.
 While ontologies and semantic technologies have emerged as key players in the data interoperability ecosystem, there are still gaps to cover between the technical possibilities and the practical applications in biomedical research.
-Wikidata is a knowledge graph database emerging as a FAIR (Findable, Accessible, Interoperable and Reusable) repository for biological knowledge.
+In addition to ontologies, like the Cell Ontology and the Gene Ontology, large-scale knowledge graphs are growing as a tool for knowledge makanagement.
+Among those, Wikidata, a sister project of Wikipedia for structured data, is surfacing as a hub in the semantic web for multiple types of information.
-The formatting and deployment of information from the Human Cell Atlas to Wikidata can increase information availability and impact, by inserting the findings in a network containing multiple associations of concepts of all areas of knowledge (within and outside science).
+The formatting and deployment of information from the Human Cell Atlas to Wikidata can increase information availability and impact, conecting the scientific products with the larger knowledge ecosystem.
-Conceptually defining cell types in a general and applicable concept, formalized into a database-compatible format, is a massive theoretical challenge.
-This PhD project aims at studying our current understanding of cell types for development a comprehensive ontological model in Wikidata for cell types.
+This PhD project aims at studying Wikidata as a platfomr for representing cell types, adressing theoretical and pratical concerns.
-We will review the single-cell literature, refining and formalizing concepts for cell type delimitation.
-Furthermore, we will use Natural Language Processing and Machine Learning tools to automate knowledge extraction from scientific articles in the scope of the Human Cell Atlas.
+We are reviewing the literature on cell types, refining and formalizing concepts for cell type delimitation.
-In an advanced step, we will apply concepts of network theory to develop tools for user-friendly querying of the database, making the knowledge ready for the academic community.
+At the same time, we are enriching Wikidata with new classes curated from the literature, and with large scale integrations of biomedical databases (e.g. PanglaoDB) into the Wikidata infrastructure.
+To aid that effort, we are developing Wikidata Bib, a framework for literature management and organized note-taking and recording system for reading the academic literature with high efficiency.
+Finally, we plan to improve the interplay of Wikidata, the Cell Ontology and software used for single-cell RNA-seq data, inserting Wikidata _de facto_ as a tool for the Human Cell Atlas community.

-# Introduction
+# Preface

+Here we present an overview of the different chapters that compose this document, presented as the text for a qualifying exam.
+This work is concerned with the conceptual modelling of knowledge about cell types.
+The introduction contains an overview of the Human Cell Atlas project, and the current state of classification of cells into types.
+Then, it proceeds to introduce ontologies and knowledge graphs as tools for connecting what we know about cells.

+The methodology section is an overview of the core methods used throughout the work.
+However, as the project contains elements from different scientific traditions, the results chapters might also display particular methods used in the specific branch of the project.

+It is worth noticing that the different results shown were not developed chronologically in the order shown.
+They were actually developed in parallel, with overlapping periods of activity.
+They have been organized into separate chapters, however, as they tackle different perspectives of the subject matter, and are part of different publications.

+The discussion on the concept of cell type is presented first, as it is instrumental for the later steps.
+It is followed by an account of how PanglaoDB, a database of cell markers, was integrated to Wikidata, based on a notion of species-specific cell type clarified in the preceding chapter.

+Then, we present Wikidata Bib, a framework for organized reading of the literature.
+The framework, althoug used as a method throughout the PhD project, is presented in the results session.
+This emphasis as a result was chosen as the technical and theoretical details of the system are part of the intelectual work put into the project.
+The system evolved into a biocuration platform for the collection of cell types from the literature to Wikidata, and the statistics on this curation are also presented on the section.

+To end the results, we discuss how our efforts integrate with the Cell Ontology, the currently leading system for organizing cell types.

+Finally, an account of other academic aspects of the project are presented, as part of the qualification requirements.
+They present an overview of collaborations, participation in events and academic courses taken during the first part of the PhD project.

-# Introduction
+# Background

 <!-- 1.4.
 The challenges of the Human Cell Atlas -->
 ## The Human Cell Atlas (HCA) Project